-The associated Eisenhower West Transportation Study is anticipated to begin in Spring 2014 and be complete by early 2015.
+The associated Eisenhower West Transportation Study has begun and is anticipated to be complete by Spring 2015.
 The Transportation Study will serve as the transportation element/analysis of the SAP, which will include the analysis of various land use scenarios to be further explored in the SAP, and will conduct additional analysis of the multi-modal bridge concept that was recommended in the Landmark/Van Dorn Corridor Plan (adopted in 2009) to identify a more specific alignment.
 The multi-modal bridge would provide a direct connection between the Van Dorn Metrorail station and Pickett Street, and serve future anticipated development.

 For additional information or to get involved, please contact Radhika Mohan at 703-746-3850 or email@example.com.

 All previous meeting materials from community and Steering Committee meetings, including audio and video recordings, can be found by visiting

 this page .